-Calculation of depth values.
+Calculation of depth values

 Calculation of depth values in S-102 datasets must take into consideration the vertical uncertainty contained within the dataset for all depth values.
 Vertical uncertainty is expressed as a positive number which indicates the maximum vertical uncertainty (and hence can be added or subtracted from a depth value contained in the S-102 dataset).

-If the vertical uncertainty is stored in the grid cells themselves then each S-102 depth has its own uncertainty value which must be taken into account when extracting the depth values from the dataset
+If the vertical uncertainty is stored in the grid cells themselves then each S-102 depth has its own uncertainty value which must be taken into account when extracting the depth values from the dataset.

 If no uncertainty values are stored within the grid data then the values of the minimumUncertainty and maximumUncertainty values must be used, these will be equal in a dataset with no separate uncertainty grid values.